markusamuel/udacity-ServerDeploy/README.md

 ### Step 1: Start a new Ubuntu Linux server instance on Amazon Lightsail

 - Login into [Amazon Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home/resources) using an Amazon Web Services account.
-- Once you are login into the site, click `Create instance`.
 - Choose `Linux/Unix` platform, `OS Only` and  `Ubuntu 16.04 LTS`.
 - Choose a instance plan (I took the cheapest, $5/month).
 - Keep the default name provided by AWS or rename your instance.